learn-co-students/javascript-intro-to-debugging-v-000/README.md

 ![run all tests link](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/run-all.png)

-Let's navigate back to running just one test by clicking on it's description again.
+Let's navigate back to running just one test by clicking on its description again.
 Cool, we're at the test:

 ```javascript
 it("returns true for the number eight", function() {